+Increased risk of infection and transmission of COV19.
 Direct transmission includes when in close contact with those sneezing and coughing.
+Indirect transmission is from touching contaminated surfaces.

 Hazard Who is at risk of harm?
 Level of Risk (Low Medium High) Actions to Minimise Risk Confirmed cases of COVID-19 are not managed in a way which manages the level of risk effectively Pupils, staff and families 2 4 12 M School previously followed advice outlined by Government for partial reopening of school.
 Control measure 9 is an additional control measure identified for full reopening of schools.